ichinose-chiya/hasher/README.md

 > You need to have a compiler for C++ and have the CMAKE and MAKE installed.

-You'd better comple this in an individual folder.
+We recommend you to  compile the code in an individual folder.
 Here's an example:

 ```shell
 $ mkdir build